pivotal/docs-platform-automation/docs/concepts/upgrade.md

 On successive invocations of the task, it will offer different behaviour of the previous run.
 This aids in recovering from failures (ie: from an IAAS) that occur.

-## Recovering the Ops Manager VM
+## Recovering the Tanzu Operations Manager VM
 Using the `upgrade-opsman` task will always delete the VM.
 This is done to create a consistent and simplified experience across IAASs.
-For example, some IAASs have IP conflicts if there are multiple Ops Manager VMs present.
+For example, some IAASs have IP conflicts if there are multiple Tanzu Operations Manager VMs present.

-If there is an issue during the upgrade process, you may need to recover your Ops Manager VM.
+If there is an issue during the upgrade process, you may need to recover your Tanzu Operations Manager VM.
 Recovering your VM can be done in two different ways.
 Both methods require an exported installation.